IBM/platinum-demos/docs/300-it-automation-automating-incident-resolution-in-instana-using-ansible/demo-script.md

 <details markdown="1">

-<summary>3 - Review the event remediation recommendations</summary>
+<summary>3 - Reviewing the event remediation recommendations</summary>

 Before we take a look at the specific event remediations, let’s first understand how Instana goes beyond pure observability to enable you take remedial action on an incoming event without ever leaving the Instana environment. <br/><br/> This new incident remediation feature is referred to as the Action Framework.
 The Action Framework is a collection of capabilities that allow you to define and manage a remediation.
 The Action Catalog is a central component of the Action Framework that allows you to manage the lifecycle of the remediations.
 The Action Framework can also interoperate with and leverage external automation platforms like Ansible.
 <br/>